 - Crash course on postpartum recovery

-You can take this class with your partner from comfort of your own home, even if you closer to your due date.
+You can take this class with your partner from the comfort of your own home, even if you are closer to your due date.
 You can sign up for the class here.

-If you are still not sure whether you want to take a course or not, Hilary also offer a brief FREE class, that you can sign up now.
-Click here to sing up for free class.
+If you are still not sure whether you want to take a course or not, Hilary also offers a brief FREE class that you can sign up for now.
+Click here to sign up for a free class.

-If you are looking for other option for childbirth classes, check out my review on
+If you are looking for other options for affordable childbirth classes, check out my review on

 - Birth it Up!
 Natural series: Online Prenatal Class Review